NetApp Block Storage Back End Guide

 - You have the necessary credentials for connecting to the NetApp storage system or proxy server

 You have the username and password of an account with elevated privileges.
-You can use the same account that was created to deploy the Overcloud; in Creating the stack user, a
+You can use the same account that was created to deploy the Overcloud; in Creating a Director Installation User, a

 stackuser is created for this purpose.